navjack/warp-bulk-indexer/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

+## 🎁 Get Warp Terminal

+New to Warp?
+Get started with the AI-enhanced terminal that makes this tool possible!

+**[Download Warp with this referral link](https://app.warp.dev/referral/RZ8K64)** and get an exclusive theme when you sign up.

+Warp's referral program rewards both you and me:
+- **You get**: An exclusive theme for joining
+- **I get**: Progress toward cool swag like stickers, t-shirts, and hoodies
+- **We both get**: A better terminal experience with AI assistance!

+*Why Warp?* It's the only terminal with built-in AI, modern editing features, and codebase context that understands your projects.

 ## 🙏 Acknowledgments

 - [Warp Terminal](https://warp.dev) for creating an amazing AI-enhanced terminal